 From the Century Illustrated monthly magazine, Vol. 68, no. 2, 1903–06.
 Provided by General Research Division, The New York Public Library.[1]“The signing of the Louisiana Purchase Treaty by Marbois, Livingston, and Monroe,” New York Public Library Digital Collections.
 Accessed 15 May 2022. … Continue reading

-François Barbé-Marbois, James Monroe, and Robert Livingston signed the treaty and its conventions over a series of days in May.
-The treaty was postdated 30 April 1803.
+The treaty was dated 30 April 1803 but François Barbé-Marbois, James Monroe, and Robert Livingston signed it and its conventions over a series of days in May.

 Louisiana is Ours